-The Federal Investment Tax Credit (ITC) was created to incentivize both residential and commercial solar installations.
+The Federal Tax Credit was created to incentivize both residential and commercial solar installations.
 The Energy Policy Act of 20051 created a 30% tax credit for residential and commercial solar installations.

-Starting in 2020, the home solar ITC will step down until it ends in 2022.2
+Starting in 2020, the federal tax credit will step down until it ends in 2022.2

-- 2022 – ITC ends for home solar systems
+- 2022 – Tax credit ends for home solar systems

-This article provides general information about the ITC.
+This article provides general information about the federal tax credit.
 Sunnova does not provide tax advice, and this article should not take the place of talking to a qualified tax professional.
-You may be eligible for a federal Investment Tax Credit (ITC) with the purchase (loan or finance agreement) of a home solar system.
-To receive the full federal tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
+You may be eligible for a federal tax credit with the purchase (loan or finance agreement) of a home solar system.
+To receive the full tax credit, you must have federal income tax liability at least equal to the value of the tax credit.
 Additional tax credits may also be available for homeowners in certain states and territories.
 Sunnova makes no guarantees regarding eligibility for tax benefits.

 What is a Federal Tax Credit?